Our store

 What is invasive skin care?

 The most commonly accepted definition of an invasive procedure is one where a trained professional–usually a plastic surgeon–penetrates the skin with an incision to make structural changes to the skin.
 Generally, invasive procedures require time for recuperation and are accompanied by the same significant risks as any surgery.
 Pros of Invasive ProceduresFor people looking for a dramatic change, invasive procedures can seem appealing.
 Take, for instance, one of the most popular invasive skincare treatments: the facelift.
-Also referred to as “rhytidectomy” by plastic surgeons, facelifts are an effective way to tighten sagging skin and eliminate wrinkles quickly.
+Also referred to as “rhytidectomy” by plastic surgeons, facelifts are an effective way to tighten loose skin or sagging skin and eliminate wrinkles quickly.
 This surgical procedure lifts the skin on one or both sides of the neck or face, tightening facial muscles and readjusting how skin falls over the face.[2]Other procedures, like thread lifts, are considered only “minimally” invasive procedures by the American Society of Plastic Surgeons.
 Sometimes called a “lunchtime lift,” a thread lift places absorbable barbed sutures under the skin to create tautness in the face and neck.
 Thread lifts are ideal for small, contained areas like the eyebrows, neck, or temples.[3]Cons of Invasive ProceduresGoing “under the knife” can be a monumental commitment with a hefty price tag: the average cost of a facelift, excluding anesthesia and recovery, is about $8,000.[7]While invasive skin procedures offer noticeable results, they can come with lengthy healing time and potentially serious health risks.
 The recovery period for invasive procedures may take weeks and commonly include pain, swelling, and bruising.
 Results are usually permanent unless corrected by more surgery.
 Other possible adverse effects worth considering include::

 • Nerve injury resulting in temporary weakness or numbness in the skin.
 In some cases, nerve changes may be permanent.[4]